layer5io/linkerd-service-mesh-workshop/lab-3/README.md

   -o=custom-columns=EXTERNAL-IP:.status.loadBalancer.ingress[0].ip
 ```

-You can now curl to your service without using port-forward
+You can now curl to your service without using port-forward, like this:

 ```sh
 curl -H "Host: example.com" http://{external-ip}